John Houseman

-John Houseman (born Jacques Haussmann; September 22, 1902 – October 31, 1988) was a Romanian-born British-American theatre and film producer, actor, director, and teacher.
+John Houseman (born Jacques Haussmann; September 22, 1902 – October 31, 1988) was a British-American theatre and film producer, actor, director, and teacher.
 He became known for his highly publicized collaboration with director Orson Welles from their days in the Federal Theatre Project through to the production of Citizen Kane.
-He enjoyed a distinguished career as an influential producer of both the stage and screen, and was the founding director of the Juilliard School and co-founder of The Acting Company.
+He enjoyed a distinguished career as an influential producer of both the stage and screen, and was the founding director of the drama department of the Juilliard School and co-founder of The Acting Company.

 Houseman was nominated for an Academy Award for Best Picture for producing William Shakespeare's Julius Caesar (1953).
 As an actor, Houseman won the Best Supporting Actor Oscar for his portrayal of Professor Charles W. Kingsfield in the 1973 film The Paper Chase, which he reprised in the 1978 television series adaptation.

 He was also nominated for four acting Golden Globe Awards (winning once), and a Primetime Emmy Award for producing.
 In 1979, Houseman was inducted into the American Theater Hall of Fame.

 Early life

 Houseman was born September 22, 1902, in Bucharest, Romania, the son of May (née Davies), a governess, and Georges Haussmann, who ran a grain business.
 His mother was British, from a Christian family of Welsh and Irish descent.
 His father was Jewish and from Alsace–Lorraine (in present-day France).

-Haussmann was educated at Clifton College in England, became a British subject, and worked in the grain trade in London.
+Houseman was educated at Clifton College in England, became a British subject, and worked in the grain trade in London.
 He moved to Argentina as a speculator in the international grain markets before immigrating to the United States in 1925.
 He had a successful business career and was on the Chicago Board of Trade.

 Houseman had married actress Zita Johann weeks before the 1929 stock market crash, with international markets in chaos.
 Johann encouraged him to reinvent himself with a new career path in the theater.
 He changed his birth name, Jacques Haussmann, taking the stage name John Houseman and began by translating works in German and French into English for the New York stage.
 He became a United States citizen in 1943.